nesfit/ICS/Lectures/Lecture_02/Lecture.md

 * Invoking d will now call both `SomeMethod1` and `SomeMethod2`
 * Delegates are invoked in the order in which they were subscribed
 * The caller receives the return value from the last method
-  * Preceding methods return values are discarded
+  * Return values from preceding methods are discarded

 +++
 #### Multicast Delegates Example - Invocation